-Our study had preliminary analyzed the incidence and severity of SSNHL in female at different periods, but there was no in-depth study on the internal mechanism and principle, nor had it completely removed the confounding factors related to mental psychology[27].
-The results can explain the effect of sex hormone levels on SSNHL to a certain extent, but there were still some shortcomings remain to be improved.
+Our study had no in-depth study on the internal mechanism and principle, nor had it completely removed the confounding factors related to mental psychology^[27].
+There were still some shortcomings remain to be improved.
 First, all the cases were collected from the otolaryngology electrical audiometry room.
 Without professional gynecologist in clinic, it was impossible to accurately determine the physiological cycle stage for each patient.
-All we can do was grouped the subjects by menstrual date asked by themselves.
+Allwe can do was grouped the subjects by menstrual date asked by themselves.
 Second, because of lack of extra expense and compliance in subjects, blood samples could not be collected and accurate levels of sex hormones could not be measured.
 We hope to present the current preliminary results to peers in order to obtain the approval of the corresponding research structure and thus apply for funding.
 If we obtain financial support, we can make up for the above deficiencies, accurately assess the relationship between different physiological cycles and SSNHL, and furthur explore the correlation between sex hormone levels and SSNHL, thereby providing stronger support for the diagnosis and treatment of SSNHL.